caktus/guidebook/docs/developer-onboarding/AWS.md

 !!! note

-    Some projects have the AWS cli installed as a pip dependency.
+    Some projects have `awscli` installed as a pip dependency.
 If so, you will have `1.n.n` version of AWS cli.
 If you install using the below instructions, you will have `2.n.n` version.
 This is not a problem both are supported.
 V2 has some extra sugar that's all.

 #### Install the CLI

 Follow the [Install the CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) instructions for your machine.

 Are you on an M1?
 Have you followed the [blog post](M1.md) yet?

 #### Verify your installation